 The first part of this blog series answers where the packets come and go and some metrics.
 What are inside the packets is up to another posts.
 Continue reading

-We already have a central log server where we can collect logs of Docker containers.
-It is very common to run web servers running in containerized ecosystems.
-In this tutorial I show you how you can parse access logs of NGINX or Apache with syslog-ng.
-I also describe how visualizing NGINX access logs in Kibana can be achieved.
+Visualizing NGINX access logs in Kibana is one of my most visited post in my blog.
+It is time for a major update.
+This guide can easily be added into a central log server where someone already collects logs of Docker containers.
+Especially because it is quite common to run web servers in containerized systems.
+This tutorial shows you how to parse access logs of NGINX or Apache with syslog-ng and create ECS compatible data in Elasticsearch.
+I also describe how visualizing NGINX access logs in Kibana can be done.

-In the last post I wrote about how you can enrich Fail2ban logs with GeoIP metadata and with other data parsed from the logs.
-This time I will show you how you can use syslog-ng to send them into Elasticsearch and how visualizing Fail2ban logs in Kibana can show you where the failed login attempts are coming from.
+In the last post I wrote about how you can create a central syslog server.
+This time I will show you how you can use syslog-ng to parse fail2ban log messages, enrich it with GeoIP metadata and send into Elasticsearch.
+You can even visualizing Fail2ban logs in Kibana to see where the failed login attempts are coming from.

 Your home network might already contain some devices or systems like a home server, a WiFi router, a media player, or home automation system.
 It is a best practice creating a central syslog server and storing logs of various sources in one place.